rebeccatraceyt/bake-it-til-you-make-it/README.md

 </h1>

 <div align="center">
-<p>A community-based web application for those who love the art of baking, where users can search and share their favourite creations.</p>
+<p><strong>Bake It 'Til You Make It</strong> is a community-based web application for those who love the art of baking, where users can search and share their favourite creations.</p>

 <p>Inspired by the old-school baking book (full to the brim with loose paper and notes), the application features hand-drawn graphics and fonts designed to bring the users back to a time of scribbled recipes, in a more organised fashion, through a simplistic and intuitive user interface. </p>